This page is sponsored by:

 biography

-Born in Los Angeles in March 1917, beautiful Virginia Grey was born into show business, as her father was silent actor and director Ray Grey.
-When he passed away suddenly in the mid 1920s, Grey's mother went to work at Universal and began taking her young daughter to auditions.
-Beautiful even at the age of 10, Grey landed the role of Little Eva in the big-budget Universal epic Uncle Tom's Cabin (1927; with George Siegmann).
-Grey remained under contract to Universal until the onset of the Great Depression.
-As a teenager she worked infrequently in films, often in small, uncredited roles, at a variety of studios.
+Virginia Grey Born in Los Angeles on March 22, 1917, beautiful actress Virginia Grey was born into show business, as her father was silent film actor and director Ray Grey, who had been one of the Keystone Kops in the 1910s.
+When he passed away suddenly in 1925, Grey's mother went to work at Universal and began taking her young daughter to auditions.
+At the age of 10, Grey landed the role of Little Eva in the big-budget Universal epic Uncle Tom's Cabin (1927; with George Siegmann).
+Grey remained under contract to Universal until the onset of the Great Depression to help support her family.
+As a teenager she worked infrequently in films (often in small, uncredited roles) at a variety of studios.
 By the time Grey graduated from high school, she was signed by MGM and her career picked up steam.
-The studio cast Grey in several short subjects, and by the time she was 20 years old, she was starring in a number of MGM second features, including Bad Guy (1937; with Bruce Cabot), and was cast in supporting roles in 'A' pictures, such as Rosalie (1937; with Eleanor Powell and Nelson Eddy).
+The studio cast Grey in several short subjects, and at 20 years old, she was starring in a number of MGM second features, including Bad Guy (1937; with Bruce Cabot), and was cast in supporting roles in 'A' pictures, such as Rosalie (1937; with Eleanor Powell and Nelson Eddy).

 the films of virginia grey